emredagli/physics-constants-explorer/research/README.md

 Emre Dagli

-## 8 Final Notes
+## 7 Final Notes

-The results found in this research are only numerical explorations, they are not physical proof or a derivation!
+The results found in this research are only numerical explorations, they are not a physical proof or a derivation!

-I hope the approach and the results, make sense to physicists and would be beneficial in their studies!
+Not sure if a similar physical hard explorer program has been implemented before.
+If it has been implemented already, I hope this approach gives a new perspective on helping us to understand the mystery of nature with good purposes!